kinglaine/Redis_Rest_API/README.md

 - database_record_structure.txt is describe the structure of the data stored in the database
 - environment_setup_and_install.sh is a script that for automatically install the tools and frameworks needed for setup this project
 - redis_note.txt is redis notes
+- base.xlsx stored the data that is used to test this API

 <br>
 <hr>